ros2/ros2_documentation/source/Tutorials/Advanced/Discovery-Server/Discovery-Server.rst

 .. note::

-    These scripts require a discovery server closure feature that is only available from versions newer than the version provided in ROS 2 Foxy.
+    These scripts are only supported on Linux, and require a discovery server closure feature that is only available from versions newer than the version provided in ROS 2 Foxy.
     In order to use this functionality, compile ROS 2 with Fast DDS v2.1.0 or higher.

 These scripts' features are references for advanced purposes and their study is left to the user.